JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 This setting enables transitive pinning with CPM.
 This allows you to add entries for transitive packages to pin them to a specific version.

-For example: You are using the latest version of a package.4.0.0 that references to a transitive vulnerable package.3.3.13 that is already patched in version 3.3.14 .
-You cannot update the direct reference to solve the problem, because you are already using the latest version of directly referenced package.
-What you can do is to add an entry for the transitive package and set it to version 3.3.14.
-This way you are pinning that transitive package to a later version that is patched.
+For example: You are using the latest version of a package 4.0.0 that references a transitive vulnerable package 3.3.13 that is already patched in version 3.3.14 .
+You cannot update the direct reference to solve the problem because you have already used the latest version of the directly referenced package.
+You can add an entry for the transitive package and set it to version 3.3.14.
+This way, you are pinning that transitive package to a patched later version.
 This package doesn't need to be referenced in any project.
 When NuGet tries to solve the transitive references, it finds the entry and loads the patched package.

 This will solve the problem with vulnerable transitive packages.

-Again: VS and NuGet is supporting this feature in general.
+Again, VS and NuGet are supporting this feature in general.
 You can still use VS and the NuGet package explorer to manage and update your packages.
-If you reference a new package to a project, it will add the reference without a version number to the project file and it will add entry to the `Directoy.Packages.props` including a version number.
-This is all good.
-It's just the case that CPM support in VS isn't really complete, when it comes to migrating to CPM.
+If you reference a new package to a project, it will add the reference without a version number to the project file when it comes to migrating to CPM.

 ## Conclusion

-CPM is great to manage your package version on a central place.
-Sure, you can do it with the NuGet package explorer on the solution level as well, but it actually sets the package versions on each project file, which will work, until a team member updates a package on the project level instead on solution level.
-CPM is always on solution level.
+CPM is great for managing your package versions in a central place.
+Sure, you can do it with the NuGet package explorer on the solution level as well, but it actually sets the package versions on each project file, which will work until a team member updates a package on the project level instead of the solution level.
+CPM is always on the solution level.

-CPM also solves a security problem of having vulnerable transitive package references by using transitive pinning which you can use to update a transient package reference to a patched version.
+CPM also solves the security problem of vulnerable transitive package references by using transitive pinning, which allows you to update a transitive package reference to a patched version.

 ## Lastly

-One last thing to mention: If you really want to use different version of packages within projects of your solution you cannot use CPM.
+One last thing to mention: If you really want to use different versions of packages within your solution's projects, you cannot use CPM.
 CPM and regular NuGet references can't be mixed yet.
 Managing the package versions centrally really means for all projects in your solution.